Last Updated on February 22, 2023

 Located deep into a lush jungle in central Sulawesi, Lore Lindu National Park is a must-see if you’re in Indonesia.
-It is well known for its impressive scenery, diverse wildlife, and most of all, for its 700 years old megaliths, some of them are dated as far as 3000 BC.
-This UNESCO biosphere reserve sees few tourists and is definitively an off the beaten track adventure.
+It is well known for its impressive scenery, diverse wildlife, and most of all, for its 700 years old megaliths, some of which are dated as far as 3000 BC.
+This UNESCO biosphere reserve sees few tourists and is definitively an off-the-beaten-track adventure.

 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.

 About 400 granite megaliths, giant freestanding statues, are scattered in and around Lore Lindu National Park, they’re mostly located in Bada, Besoa, and Napu valleys.
 They used to be considered as Gods or spirits by the locals, each having a particular role, they would gather around the statues, pray and hold ceremonies there.
 Some resemble humans and other animals.